Arithmetic finiteness of Mukai varieties of genus 7: Introduction

-See Theorem \ref{thm:counterexampleshaf}, Theorem \ref{thm:Mukai10shaf}, and Theorem \ref{thm:numberofmukai9} for precise statements.
-(1) is a direct corollary of Javanpeykar--Loughran's result (\cite{Javanpeykar-Loughran:flag}).
-(2) is stronger than the usual Shafarevich conjecture, and can be seen as an analogue of the classification of forms of del Pezzo quintics (\cite[Theorem 1]{DKM}) in our setting.
-In our knowledge, (3) is the first example of Fano varieties of Picard rank 1, where the Shafarevich conjecture fails.
-This counter-example is motivated by the existence of a non-isotrivial family of Mukai sixfolds of genus 7 given in \cite[Subsection 1.2]{Kuznetsovspinor} (see also \cite{mathoverflow}).
-To obtain infinitely many integral models, we also use potential density results in \cite{Hassett-Tschinkel}.
+Assertion (1) is a direct corollary of Javanpeykar--Loughran's result (\cite{Javanpeykar-Loughran:flag}).
+Assertion (2) is stronger than the usual Shafarevich conjecture, and can be seen as an analogue of the classification of forms of del Pezzo quintics (\cite[Theorem 1]{DKM}) in our setting.
+To the best of our knowledge, assertion (3) gives the first example of Fano varieties of Picard rank 1 for which the (ordinary) Shafarevich conjecture fails.
+This counter-example is motivated by the existence of a non-isotrivial family of Mukai sixfolds of genus 7 constructed by Kuznetsov \cite[Subsection 1.2]{Kuznetsovspinor} (see also \cite{mathoverflow}).
+To obtain infinitely many integral models, we use Hassett--Tschinkel's results on the potential density of integral points \cite{Hassett-Tschinkel}.

+\begin{rem} For the remaining values of $n$ (namely, $n \in \{ 4,5,7,8 \}$), it remains open whether the ordinary Shafarevich conjecture for Mukai $n$-folds of genus $7$ holds in these cases.
+See Section \ref{section:Remarks} for further discussion. \end{rem}